-The deductibility effect of the payment of expenses from the Fund is passed on to members through adjustments to the Fund's Crediting Rate.
+The deductibility effect of the payment of administration fees and costs, and insurance premiums (where applicable), is passed on to members through a rebate to Member Accounts.
+The deductibility effect of the payment of all other expenses from the Fund is passed onto member through adjustments to the Fund's Crediting Rate.